forax/hidden_proxy/README.md

 # hidden_proxy
 A simple API that shows how,to use Hidden class to create proxies.

 This is a replacement of `java.lang.reflect.Proxy` API of Java using a more modern design leading to must faster proxies implementation.
-See the javadoc of `HiddenProxy` for more information.
+See the javadoc of `Proxy` for more information.

-This code is is using the Hidden Class API [JEP 371](https://openjdk.java.net/jeps/371) that was introduced in java 15, so it requires Java 15 to run.
+This code is using the Hidden Class API [JEP 371](https://openjdk.java.net/jeps/371) that was introduced in java 15, so it requires Java 16 to run.

 ## Example